-Good Standing: A student whose term and cumulative grade point average are 2.0 or higher is in regular academic standing.
+Good Standing: A student whose term and cumulative grade point averages (GPA) are both 2.0 or higher is in good academic standing.

-Probation: A student whose cumulative grade point average is below a 2.0 or whose term grade point average falls below a 2.0 but is above a 1.5 is placed on academic probation.
+Probation: A student whose cumulative GPA is below 2.0 or whose term GPA is is between 1.0 and 2.0 is placed on academic probation.
 Following one semester on academic probation, a student who does not meet the requirements for good standing will be placed on continued probation.

 Ineligible to re-enroll: May occur for one of two reasons –

-- A student, regardless of prior standing, whose term grade point average falls below 1.0 will become ineligible to re-enroll for one calendar year.
+- A student, regardless of prior standing, whose term GPA falls below 1.0 and whose cumulative GPA is below 2.0 will become ineligible to re-enroll for one calendar year.

-- A student on academic probation must establish a 2.0 cumulative grade point average within two successive terms of enrollment; otherwise, the student is ineligible to re-enroll for one calendar year.
+- A student on academic probation must establish a 2.0 cumulative GPA within two successive terms of enrollment (not including summer); otherwise, the student is ineligible to re-enroll for one calendar year.

 Additional Academic Standing Information: